abeisgoat/firepit/README.md

-# Firepit - Instant Firebase Command-line
+# Firepit - Instant Firebase CLI for Window

 Firepit is a standalone, portable version of the Firebase CLI which has no depedencies (including Node.js).
 Download, click, and immediately get access to both `firebase` and `npm` commands.